divyamtalreja/mypackage/README.md

 # mypackage

-# All uitls also added and new version is here
+# All utils also added and new version is here